 The more frequently we travel, the better our kids sleep camping.
 If you don’t camp frequently, consider doing a living room or backyard camp night to help familiarize the kids with the tent.
 This experience will also help gauge how camping will go.
 There’s an easy out if it doesn’t go well, versus your first tent experience being a 6 mile hike into the wilderness only to realize your child is terrified to sleep in a tent and you are stuck.

 If we are car camping, we use a large 4-person tent that we can stand up in.
 This isn’t feasible for the backcountry since it weighs a ton, but we love being able to stand up completely if the kids need attention at night, to change clothes, or play inside if it rains.
+Also car camping, it’s easy to bring along this great travel crib.
+We like it because it rests on the ground, packs into a backpack for easy storage, and provides a separate sleep space.

 We start the bedtime process much earlier camping.
 We settle the kids into the tent and lay with them reading (in Luke’s case, nursing), earlier than we would at home.
 We try to allow more lead time to settle in since it’s not their usual environment.
 We follow this rule for ourselves too.
 We often go to sleep shortly after the kids do.
 We never know how sleep will go even with the best of preparations.
 If we can get to sleep early with the kids, we set ourselves up for the best chance to get the most sleep!